Passkey Intelligence with Corbado Connect

 - Device & Browser Capabilities: The engine checks the operating system, browser version, and WebAuthn support of the client device.
 Hardware features like biometric sensors or Bluetooth availability are considered to know if passkeys (including cross-device options) are supported.

 - User’s Passkey History: It analyzes if the user has previously created or used a passkey, and on which devices.
 Past successful passkey logins, as well as instances where the user fell back to passwords/OTP, are tracked to inform future decisions.
-For example, if the user has a registered multi-device (“hybrid”) passkey synced to cloud or a password manager, that’s noted for cross-device availability.
+For example, if a user has a registered multi-device (“hybrid”) passkey synced to cloud or a password manager, that’s noted for cross-device availability.

 - Contextual Behavior: The system monitors how users interact with passkey prompts (e.g. do they cancel them? how often do errors occur?).
 It also keeps an eye on how frequently users skip passkey offers or choose alternative methods, which helps tailor when to prompt them.